11Can my spouse or partner get a work permit too?

 However, your spouse or common-law partner may be eligible for a student visa or an open work permit.
 They could also come to Canada as a visitor.

 In a few cases, their status as spouse or common-law partner of an IEC permit holder might help.
-For instance, if you are working in an occupation under the National Occupational Classification (NOC) skill type 0, A or B and if you have a six-month or more Young Professionals work permit, your spouse or common-law partner may be eligible to apply for an open work permit.
+For instance, if you are working in an occupation under the National Occupational Classification (NOC) TEER category 0, 1, 2 or 3 and you have a six-month (or more) Young Professionals work permit, your spouse or common-law partner may be eligible to apply for an open work permit.

 Previous chapter